Skip to main content

 #

-A buffer on the stack has a compile-time known size.
-Auto-growing buffers isn’t a good idea here and not something built into zig because of one of zig’s rules, no hidden allocations.
-Zig has predictable memory usage and deterministic behaviors because it prefers explicitness in order to keep the costs visible.
+A buffer on the stack has a compile-time known size so we need to decide how big our buffer will be.
+Auto-growing buffers isn’t a good idea here and not something built into Zig’s std library because of one of its rules, no hidden allocations.

 const std = @import("std");